 The MPOAC annually prepares legislative policy positions and develops initiatives to be advanced during Florida's legislative session.
-The MPOAC actively participates in the activities of the national Association of MPOs (AMPO) and the National Association of Regional Councils (NARC) in Washington DC, and works with other stakeholder groups to help shape state and national policy regarding metropolitan transportation issues.
+The MPOAC actively participates in the activities of the national Association of MPOs (AMPO) and the National Association of Regional Councils (NARC) in Washington D.C., and works with other stakeholder groups to help shape state and national policy regarding metropolitan transportation issues.

-AMPO - Association of Metropolitan Planning Organizations
+Association of Metropolitan Planning Organizations (AMPO)

 AMPO is the transportation advocate for metropolitan regions and is committed to enhancing MPO abilities to improve metropolitan transportation systems.

-NARC - National Association of Regional Councils
+National Association of Regional Councils (NARC)

 NARC serves as the national voice for regionalism by advocating for regional cooperation as the most effective way to address a variety of community planning and development opportunities and issues.